jesselessa/connect4-react/README.md

 ## Game Rules

-- First, decide which player goes first (player 1 has the red tokens, player 2, the yellow ones).Players must alternate turns.
+- First, decide which player goes first (player 1 has the red tokens, player 2, the yellow ones).
+Players must alternate turns.
 - On your turn, drop one of your colored tokens from the top into any of the seven slots.
 - The game ends when there is a 4-in-a-row or a stalemate.
 - Click on the 'Reset' button to start a new game.